francoispqt/gojay/README.md

 }
 ```

-Example of implementation of stream writing to stdout:
+Example of implementation of stream writing to a WebSocket:
 ```go
 // Our structure which will be pushed to our stream type user struct {